Finding Freedom in the Kitchen

 She makes “putting up” look enticing.
 Jams, pickles, smoked fish, bottled syrups.
 Nothing flashy, just grounded.
 Beautiful.
 Using what the land and seasons gave.
 The time given to the preserving isn’t a chore with Diana, it’s a gift from the generations before you and the seasons ahead of you.

-She shows how practice becomes skill, how time becomes an ingredient, and how honoring your food’s roots—and your own—changes everything.
+She shows how practice becomes skill, how time becomes an ingredient and how honoring your food’s roots—and your own—changes everything.

 A Baker’s Life — by Paul Hollywood